-Operating tips:
+Operating tips

-- The main battery switch must be ON to start and operate the generator. - Control switches for operating the generator are incorporated in the multiplex touchscreen panel. - Always turn OFF the air-conditioner, furnace, and all electrical appliances before disconnecting the shoreline power cord from the 120-volts AC power source and/or before shutting OFF the generator. - The generator operates on gasoline drawn from the vehicle's fuel tank.
-In some installations, fuel will not reach the generator if the level of the vehicle's fuel tank drops to a certain level (usually 1/4 tank).
+- The main battery switch must be ON to start and operate the generator. - Control switches for operating the generator are incorporated in the multiplex touchscreen panel. - Always turn OFF the air-conditioner, furnace, and all electrical appliances before disconnecting the shoreline power cord from the 120-volts AC power source and/or before shutting OFF the generator. - The generator operates on fuel drawn from the vehicle's fuel tank.
+In most installations, fuel will not reach the generator if the amount of fuel in the vehicle's fuel tank drops to a certain level (usually 1/4 tank).